dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 GlusterFS created this volume as a 3-way replica set across all GlusterFS pods, therefore across all your OpenShift App nodes running CNS.
 This is currently the only supported volume type in production.
 Later you will see how can schedule (unsupported) volume types like dispersed or distributed.

-&#x3009;You can even look at the local brick:
+&#8680; You can even look at the local brick:

     sh-4.2# ls -ahl /var/lib/heketi/mounts/vg_0246fd563709384a3cbc3f3bbeeb87a9/brick_684a01f8993f241a92db02b117e0b912/brick
     total 16K